li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 #### 2.4.4 Cook’s Distance

-Only one observation has a Cook’s Distance greater than 1.
-Hence, we will remove this individual from our analysis because it exerts significantly greater influence on the final coefficients of our model and could distort our explanations.
+No observations have a Cook’s Distance greater than 1, thus none of the high leverage points exert significantly greater influence on the final coefficients of our model than the other points and could distort our explanations.

 #### 2.4.5 VIF